TransposeReal/Axior/README.md

   </tr>
 </table>

+> Today’s innovators are forced to build expensive, closed Mac Mini clusters for local AI.
+Axior unlocks this capability for everyone: open, modular, and affordable.

 ## Mission
 Axior is building the **“Raspberry Pi of AI”**, the foundation for the next generation of open, accessible, and scalable AI hardware, to power the new wave of local AI innovation.
 Our platform is designed for: